Review: St. Marys Georgia KOA Campground

 KOA Campground Bathroom Facilities inside

-As a side note, while it’s commendable that the campsite is environmentally friendly with using hand dryers and no hand towels in the restroom, I felt like there should be paper towels available.
+As a side note, while it’s commendable that the campsite is environmentally friendly with hand dryers and no hand towels in the restroom, I felt there should be paper towels available.
 In a time when people are constantly washing their hands, no one wants to air dry their hands only to touch a bathroom door to exit.

 Walking Around The Campground